Precise Quantum Chemistry calculations with few Slater Determinants: Generalization for unrestricted Slater Determinants

-where we use the notation $\bar \uparrow = \downarrow$ and $\bar \downarrow = \uparrow$ for flipping the spin variables. $\mathcal S$ can be calculated analogously, replacing $\hat H$ with the identity.
-For the terms in the Hamiltonian which act only on the spin-up or spin-down electrons this factorizes, and we can apply \cref{eq:mel_H,eq:mel_S} separately to the spin-up and spin-down terms.
+where we use the notation $\bar \uparrow = \downarrow$ and $\bar \downarrow = \uparrow$ for flipping the spin variables. $\mathcal S_{I\mu,J\nu}$ can be calculated analogously, replacing $\hat H$ with the identity.
+For the terms in the Hamiltonian which act only on the spin-up or spin-down electrons this factorizes, and we can apply \externalcref{main-eq:mel_H,main-eq:mel_S} in the main text separately to the spin-up and spin-down terms.
 This is the case for all the terms in the Hamiltonian \cref{eq:hamiltonian}, with the exception of the 2-body interaction term for $\sigma\neq \sigma^\prime$.
-For the latter the fermionic operators can be reordered as aproduct of two hopping terms for spin-up and spin-down, allowing the application of two instances of \cref{eq:contraction_part1}/\eqref{eq:contraction_part2b} with $\nbody=1$.
-They can be contracted concurrently, resulting in an overall scaling in $\norb$ of $\mathcal O({\norb}^4)$.
+For the latter the fermionic operators can be reordered as a product of two hopping terms for spin-up and spin-down, allowing the application of two instances of \externalcref{main-eq:contraction_part1}/\externaleqref{main-eq:contraction_part2b} in the main text with $\nbody=1$.
+They can be contracted concurrently, resulting in an overall scaling in $\norb$ of $\mathcal O(\ndet^2{\norb}^4)$/$ O(\ndet^2 {\norb}^4 \nele)$.